badryasuo/Uglm/README.md

-# uglm
+# Ultra OpenGL Mathematics Library (Uglm)
-Ultra Optimized OpenGL Mathematics Library
+The fastest and the most functional OpenGL Math Library.<br>

-A header-only OpenGL library that's optimzed for math operations.
+Just set the include directory to `include` and have fun.